-The Department of Health and Human Services (HHS), or any other authorized Federal agency, may conduct an audit to determine whether the applicant has complied with all governing laws and regulations in its application for funding.
-Any and all information submitted to HHS by an applicant or participating hospital during or after the award of funds is subject to review in an audit.
+HHS, or any other authorized Federal agency, may conduct an audit to determine whether the applicant has complied with all governing laws and regulations in its application for funding.
+All information submitted to HRSA by an applicant or participating hospital during or after the award of funds is subject to review in an audit.

 In addition, a Resident FTE Assessment will be conducted between October and May of each fiscal year.
 A CHGME Fiscal Intermediary (FI) is assigned to each children's hospital currently receiving CHGME Payment Program funding.
 The CHGME FI conducts an assessment of resident FTE counts reported by the children's hospital in its initial application (HRSA 99-1) for CHGME Payment Program funding to determine any changes to those resident FTE counts prior to the CHGME Payment Program reconciliation application cycle.
 The CHGME FI follows a detailed protocol based on CMS rules and regulations designed to ensure that each resident FTE claimed by the children's hospital is documented in accordance with 42 CFR 413.75(d).
 Resident counts are based on the number of residents training at the hospital complex and certain non-hospital/non-provider settings/sites throughout the hospital's fiscal year.
 Residents are counted as FTEs based on the total time necessary to fill a full-time residency slot for the year.
-Eligible hospitals are subjected to the terms of the Full-Time Equivalent Assessment Process Guidance and Assessments which is available electronically via the CHGME Payment Program web site.
+Eligible hospitals are subject to the terms of the Full-Time Equivalent Assessment Process Guidance and Assessments, which is available electronically via the CHGME Payment Program web site.